 Observation of Fire.
-Accurate range determination can be made by observing the strike of tracer or ball ammunition.
-An observer is necessary since it is difficult for a rifleman to follow their own tracer and see its impact.
-If this method is used, the range may be estimated quickly and accurately; however, the possibility of achieving surprise is lost and the firing position may be revealed to the enemy.
+Accurate range determination can be made by having an observer (not the rifleman) observe the strike of tracer or ball ammunition.
+In this method, the range may be estimated quickly and accurately; however, the possibility of achieving surprise is lost and the firing position may be revealed to the enemy.
 This procedure requires that-

-- The Marine firing estimates the range by eye, adjusts their point of aim for that range, and fires. - The observer follows the path of the tracer and notes the impact of the round. - The observer calls out an adjusted aiming point (or "hold"), adjusting for elevation and windage corrections to hit the threat. - The Marine firing adjusts their aim point (or holds), continues to fire, and makes corrections until a hit on the target is observed.
-The Marine firing tells the observer what the final aim point was in order to impact the target. - The final corrected aim point to hit the target (or "hold") is announced.
+- The Marine firing estimates the range by eye, adjusts the point of aim for that range, and fires. - The observer follows the path of the tracer and notes the impact of the round. - The observer calls out an adjusted aiming point (or hold), adjusting for elevation and windage corrections to hit the threat. - The Marine firing adjusts the aim point (or hold), continues to fire, and makes corrections until a round hits the target.
+The Marine relays the final aim point used and announces "hold."